-- Make walking and cycling along the KCT more comfortable through the installation of additional lighting, toilets, drinking fountains, seating and shelter. - 8 Improve visibility and safety through creative lighting and line marking in all underpasses. - Improve wayfinding and signage along the entire KCT. - Install bike maintenance stations along KCT (particularly in Elgar Park). - Grade separate the KCT on the south side of the Eastern Freeway at Middleborough Road, Surrey Road and Springvale Road. - Improve the connectivity of the KCT on the east side of Middleborough Road, Blackburn North. - Construct a new walking and cycling crossing across Koonung Creek within Eram Park to improve access to Tram Road Reserve. - Duplicate the KCT where practical to separate cyclists from pedestrians. - Improve cycling and walking links between the KCT and the nearest bus stops on arterial and local roads and provide convenient bike parking at these bus stops.
+- Make walking and cycling along the KCT more comfortable through the installation of additional lighting, toilets, drinking fountains, seating and shelter. - 8 Improve visibility and safety through creative lighting and line marking in all underpasses. - Improve wayfinding and signage along the entire KCT, including under/ over aterial roads. - (10) Install bike maintenance stations along KCT (particularly in Elgar Park). - Grade separate the KCT on the south side of the Eastern Freeway at Middleborough Road, Surrey Road and Springvale Road. - Improve the connectivity of the KCT on the east side of Middleborough Road, Blackburn North. - Construct a new walking and cycling crossing across Koonung Creek within Eram Park to improve access to Tram Road Reserve. - 14 Duplicate the KCT where practical to separate cyclists from pedestrians. - Improve cycling and walking links between the KCT and the nearest bus stops on arterial and local roads and provide convenient bike parking at these bus stops.

-- Improve the walking and cycling link through the car park at 646 Elgar Road, Box Hill North (east side of the Elgar Road/ Belmore Road intersection) to provide better connectivity to KCT from Bushy Creek. - Create a new shared path connection from the KCT adjacent to the car park in Frank Sedgman Reserve through to Elizabeth Street.
+- Improve the walking and cycling links to connecting paths, eg Bushy Creek Trail. - Create a new shared path connection from the KCT adjacent to the car park in Frank Sedgman Reserve through to Elizabeth Street.